tostenzel/tostenzel.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hi, my name is Tobias!
-I'm writing my Master's Thesis about transformers and video data in Mannheim.
+I'm writing my Master's Thesis in Computer Vision about transformers and video data at Mannheim University.

-I admire accessible and unpretentious explanations of complex things.
+I admire accessible explanations of complex things at the right level of abstraction.

 Perhaps I can give something back.
-I set up this site to share with you some of my professional findings and experiences on my <a href='http://tostenzel.github.io/blog/'>blog</a>.
+I set up this site to share with you some of my learnings on my <a href='http://tostenzel.github.io/blog/'>blog</a>.
 About deep learning for the start. 👻